Thanks for enquiring about a CSA with Waldingfield Farm! We are happy to announce that our 2023 season signup is now open.

-Starting in June and lasting through October, the weekly offerings range in size and variety as the seasons progress.
-Some spring item examples may include a variety of lettuces, snap peas, cooking greens, radishes and other early root crops.
-The summer months bring the bulk of the variety we grow at the farm, from squash and zuc’s, cuc’s and tomatoes (we grow the best around) as well as numerous greens, beans, leeks, peppers, eggplants, etc. Our fall harvest typically includes late season summer crops and hearty fare like winter squash, potatoes, apples, kales, turnips, beets, etc. While we cannot guarantee that everything planted will survive to harvest, we do know that we offer a wide variety for your tables all season long.
+Starting in early June and lasting through the end of October, the weekly offerings range in size and variety as the seasons progress.
+Some spring item examples may include a variety of lettuces, snap peas, cooking greens, radishes, and other early root crops.
+The summer months bring the bulk of the variety we grow at the farm, from summer squash and zucchini, cucumbers, onions & tomatoes (we grow the best around) as well as numerous salad greens, beans, peppers, eggplants, etc. Our fall harvest typically includes late-season summer crops and hearty fare like winter squash, potatoes, apples, kale, turnips, beets, etc. While we cannot guarantee that everything planted will survive to harvest, we do know that we offer a wide variety for your tables all season long.

 As most people who join CSA’s know, the money we take in helps the farm operate all season long, even when there is no produce to be harvested.
-It pays for seed in the winter months, start up costs in the spring, labor to plant the first crops, and most importantly it allows the farmers to focus on growing instead of marketing the harvest.
-It is sharing the risk in what we do, and the reward is some of the best organic food in CT.
+It pays for our seed purchases in the winter months, labor & start-up costs in the spring, and most importantly it allows the farmers to focus on growing instead of “marketing” the harvest.
+Most importantly, it is your commitment to sharing the risk in what we do, and the reward is some of the best organic food in CT.
 So think about it.
 Does this work for you and your family?
 We understand in today’s society that many people wish to participate in the local food system and that joining a CSA is a great way to ensure that farms stay in your area.
 Thanks!

-- Develop a relationship with the farmer who grows their food and learn more about how food is grow
+- Develop a relationship with the farmer who grows your food and learn more about how food is produced